genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/textboxes/introduction.rst

 .. _genro_textboxes:

 =========================
 introduction to textboxes
 =========================

-    .. note:: The Genro textboxes have been taken from Dojo without adding any modifies.
-In this page and in the next one you will find some interesting features that we want to point up.
-For more information, check the Dojo's documentation.

-    Textbox is a form widget used to insert data.
+    The textboxes are form widgets used to insert input data.

     There are different textbox types: